WeAreWizards/blog/content/articles/tera-template-engine.md

 context.add("user", &user);
 context.add("count", &1);
 ```
 To make that possible, Tera uses [serde](https://github.com/serde-rs/serde) which means that in the example above, the `user` variable would have to implement the `Serialize` trait.
-This makes Tera annoying to use on non-nightly Rust as compiler plugins are not stable yet but Serde is the future for serialization in Rust so might as well embrace it.
+This makes Tera annoying to use on non-nightly Rust as compiler plugins are not stable yet.
+Serde is the future for serialization in Rust so might as well embrace it.

 ### Rendering
 In the rendering phase, we take the AST from the parser and traverse it, replacing variables with values from the context and handling the various tag blocks.
 It is also home to some terrible terrible code, namely the [`eval_condition`](https://github.com/Keats/tera/blob/fddb8a0b82cba7374bd0552fed1cf831b8943395/src/render.rs#L126-L241) method that checks `if` and `elif` conditions.
 It has a cyclomatic complexity of 27 apparently.